Koodit/lead-dev-codechallenge/solutions/LucaBertoldi/README.md

       ```
 **SITE ARCHITECTURE.**

 I decided to use **GRAPHCMS** for this project.
-Based on the deadline and my actual knowleadge I thought to use an HEADLESS CMS that manage not only the backend but also the database.
+Based on the deadline and my actual knowledge I thought to use an HEADLESS CMS that manage not only the backend but also the database.
 GraphCMS is very intuitive and simple to use.
 I decided to create four models:

     - **JobApplication**: model that'll receive all the data from the form;
     - **JobDescription**: model that'll send the data for the page;